 Sucralose is the most popular e-liquid sweetener, and it has a flavour that you can detect instantly.
-It tastes like a sugar-free candy or soda.
-It coats your entire mouth with sweetness, and it makes e-liquids with candy and dessert flavour profiles really jump out at you.
+It tastes like a sugar-free sweet or fizzy drink.
+It coats your entire mouth with sweetness, and it makes e-liquids with sweet and dessert flavour profiles really jump out at you.
 Like so many other things in life that taste great, though, sucralose also comes with a major drawback.

-In this article, we’re going to help you get one step closer to eliquid nirvana.
-We’re going to explain exactly what you should consider when comparing sweetened vs. unsweetened e-liquids.
+In this article, we’re going to explain exactly what you should consider when comparing sweetened vs. unsweetened e-liquids.

 For e-liquid makers, sucralose also has the advantage of being readily available in a liquid form that’s ready for adding to vape juice.
 Bottled liquid sucralose contains nothing but sucralose, propylene glycol and water.
 Simply add a bit to any e-liquid, and you’ve got a sweetened e-liquid that’s ready to vape.

-Now, it’s time to discuss the major drawback of sucralose in e-liquid.
+Now, let's discuss the major drawback of sucralose in e-liquid.

 The more e-liquid you use, the faster coil gunk forms.
 With a powerful sub-ohm vaping setup, you’ll consume e-liquid very quickly.
 If you use a sweetened e-liquid with high-end vaping hardware, you may only get a few hours of high-quality vaping before the burned sugar taste begins to creep in.
 If you want your coils to last, sucralose is bad news.